IonaBoulton/AI4EOweek4/README.md

 The raw waveform comparison demonstrates that sea ice echoes are more chaotic, while lead echoes show more regularity, which aligns with the physical differences in surface structure between sea ice and open water.

 ### Mean and standard deviation
-After examining the raw waveforms, we calculate the mean and standard deviation for each cluster.
-This allows us to summarize the general shape of the echoes and quantify the variability within each category
+After examining the raw waveforms, the mean and standard deviation is calculated for each cluster.
+This allows for the general shape of the echoes to be summarised and the variability within each category to be quantified.
 ```sh
 import matplotlib.pyplot as plt
 import numpy as np